How Does a Porcine Herpesvirus, PCMV/PRV, Induce a Xenozoonosis

 Abstract

 Porcine cytomegalovirus/porcine roseolovirus (PCMV/PRV), a porcine herpesvirus, has been shown to significantly reduce the survival time of porcine xenotransplants in non-human primates.
-The virus was detected in all examined organs of baboons transplanted with PCMV/PRV-positive organs and it was also transmitted to the first human recipient of a pig heart, contributing to the patient’s death.
+The virus was detected in all the examined organs of baboons transplanted with PCMV/PRV-positive organs and it was also transmitted to the first human recipient of a pig heart, contributing to the patient’s death.
 PCMV/PRV induces consumptive coagulopathy and thrombocytopenia in xenotransplant recipients.
-Initial studies in baboons revealed that the virus triggers increased release of tumor necrosis factor α (TNFα) and interleukin 6 (IL-6), along with elevated levels of tissue plasminogen activator (tPA) and plasminogen activator inhibitor 1 (PAI-1) complexes.
-This suggests a complete loss of endothelial cells' pro-fibrinolytic function.
-Although there is no evidence that PCMV/PRV infects primate cells, including human cells, the virus appears to directly interact with immune and endothelial cells, disrupting cytokine signaling and coagulation pathways.
-Since it affects only xenotransplant recipients and not healthy humans, this condition should be classified as a xenozoonosis.
+Initial studies in baboons revealed that the virus triggered increased release of tumor necrosis factor α (TNFα) and interleukin 6 (IL-6), along with elevated levels of tissue plasminogen activator (tPA) and plasminogen activator inhibitor 1 (PAI-1) complexes.
+Since there is no evidence that PCMV/PRV infects primate cells, including human cells, the virus appears to directly interact with immune and endothelial cells, disrupting cytokine signaling and coagulation pathways.
+The highest viral load was detected in the explanted pig heart, suggesting active replication at this site.
+Additionally, cells expressing PCMV/PRV proteins were identified in all the examined baboon organs, where pig cells were also found.
+Since PCMV/PRV affects only xenotransplant recipients and not healthy humans, this condition should be classified as a xenozoonosis.
 Interestingly, antibodies against human herpesvirus 6 (HHV-6) cross-react with PCMV/PRV and may contribute to protection against infection in humans.
 Further research is needed to uncover the molecular mechanisms underlying this xenozoonotic disease.

 Article activity feed